AdnanH901/Netflix_Business_Analysis/README.md

   - Standard (£12.99)
   - Premium (£18.99)

-- **Assumption 3:** The synthitically generated data using Python and AI is fully accurate and a perfect representation of Netflix's real life customer data, subscription activity and pricing tiers.
+- **Assumption 3:** The synthitically generated data using Python and AI is fully accurate and a perfect representation of Netflix's real-life customer data, subscription activity and pricing tiers.